abhijeetNmishra/webpack-step-by-step/README.md

 [webpack](http://webpack.github.io/) is an awesome module bundler which came to the party a bit late after [gulp](http://gulpjs.com/) and [grunt](http://gruntjs.com/).
 It took me very less time get comfortable with both grunt and gulp and i used them both in separate projects.
 Both are doing their job great but when it comes to bundling, they need help from different plugins and lack some bundling features.

-webpack was never easy for me to start with mainly because of its complex documentation ( and who reads entire documentation anyway ).
+webpack was never easy for me to start with mainly because of its complex documentation ( .... ).

 This repo is an attempt setup webpack with minimal possible option as step by step guide.
 After completing this, you will have webpack configured for development, production ( covering babel, react (JSX), eslint, css and few more...)